Emma Firyana Saroji: Biography

 In 2022, she competed in the women's pairs and the Women's fours at the 2022 Commonwealth Games.

-Other events
+After winning the 2024 Malaysian national indoor singles she subsequently won the bronze medal at the 2025 World Bowls Indoor Championships in Aberdeen.

-In 2015 she won the World Singles Champion of Champions in Brisbane, defeating Nicolene Neal in the final.
+In November 2025, she won the gold medal at the 2025 Bowls World Cup, defeating Katherine Rednall in the final.

-She also won two medals at the 2015 Asia Pacific Bowls Championships in Christchurch and has won three gold medals in the Lawn bowls at the Southeast Asian Games.